sanam2405/BinomialDistribution/README.md

 # BinomialDistribution
-This is an experimentation to verify the Binomial Distribution and plot it using matplotlib library.
+This is an experimentation to verify the Binomial Distribution by tossing a coin and plotting the data using matplotlib library.
 At first I have calculated the theoretical probabilites for various number of success/Head.
 I have printed the Binomial Distribution probabilities

 After this I have simulated the coin tosses and calculated the number of occurrences for different number of successess/Head as per the experiment multiplier